spelunky-fyi/overlunky/README.md

 ## Troubleshooting
   - If you're running **Linux**
     + Check the [command line switches](#command-line-switches) to mitigate issues that come with injecting.
-    + The game and OL should run fine with Wine 7 if you install DXVK and the steam emu.
+    + The game and OL should run fine with Wine 7 if you install DXVK (and the Steam emulator?).
 Without DXVK the game colors are probably messed up, and Overlunky might mess them up even more.
 These are probably Wine bugs and not Overlunky bugs.
     + Also works with **Proton Experimental** or maybe Proton 7 using the [command line switch](#command-line-switches) `--launch_game` for a non-Steam game shortcut.
 Just make sure the game and the OL shortcut are set to use the same Proton version under compatibility.
+    + Modlunky2 should work just fine under Wine and Proton too, if you add it as a non-Steam game.
     + You're still mostly on your own here, this is a Windows 10 program for a Windows 10 game.
   - If your game **crashes** when launching Overlunky or it just closes and you **don't see the overlay** in game:
     + Make sure you are running the latest version of each.
 We don't support old game versions and sometimes not the too recent ones either.
 The latest somewhat tested version can be found at the top if this document.